bryanthowell-tableau/tableau_tools/README.md

 `Logger.log(l)`

-where l is a unicode string.
+where l is a string.
 You do not need to add a "\n", it will be added automatically.

 The Logger class by default only logs Requests but not Responses.
 If you need to see the full responses, use the following method: